LauraHilliger/community_curriculum/exploring_pedagogies/en/making.md

 #Make to learn tech skills and concepts.

-## 1. Say "Hello" by showing #TeachTheWeb what you think.
+## MAKE: Say "Hello" by showing #TeachTheWeb what you think.

 We’re more than handles, icons and profile pictures--we’re humans and peers in this together.
 In getting started, explore one of the following questions: